deltachat/chatmail/www/src/info.md

 ### Choosing a chatmail address instead of using a random one

-In the Delta Chat account setup you may tap `I already have a profile` and fill the two fields like this:
+In the Delta Chat account setup you may tap `Create a profile` then `Use other server` and choose `Classic e-mail login`.
+Here fill the two fields like this:

-- `Address`: invent a word with
+- `E-Mail Address`: invent a word with
 {% if username_min_length == username_max_length %}
   *exactly* {{ username_min_length }}
 {% else %}